-It is strongly recommended that students on academic probation take no more than 12 semester hours.
-The student will be expected to use the resources of the University for assistance in returning to good standing.
+Students on academic probation are limited to enroll for a maximum of 15 hours in the regular semester.
+Enrollment beyond 15 hours must be approved by the student's advisor, chair, and dean.
+The student will be expected to use the resources of the University for assistance in returning to Good Academic Standing.